goma/goma.github.io/documentation.md

 # Building goma

-For information about building goma please see our [build notes](/build.html).
+For information about building goma please see our [README](https://github.com/goma/goma/blob/master/README.md).